yssource/rhai/doc/src/engine/custom-op.md

 A script using custom operators can always be pre-processed, via a pre-processor application, into a syntax that uses the corresponding function calls.

-Using `Engine::register_custom_operator` merely enables a convenient short-cut.
+Using `Engine::register_custom_operator` merely enables a convenient shortcut.

 Must Follow Variable Naming